mvvsmk/OptML/README.md

 When you run a pass using the `benchmark.sh` script, it generates a `Modified.mlir` file, which is then processed through the same pipeline and linked for benchmarking.

+All these benchmarks are run in a single threaded manner without sudo taskset -c <thread>.

+You can use the *.cpp and *.h files present in the `benchmarks/Hardware_Counters_or_Time` folder and add any custom parameters you want to measure.

 ### Files of Interest

+Do go through these files if you want to lean more on how the benchmarks actually compile and execute.

 - **`benchmark.sh`**: Executes your pass and compares the results against the original.
 - **`make_MLIR_obj.py`**: Converts the MLIR file to an object file for benchmarking.